 No tax returns?
 No problem

-That’s because mortgage companies need to verify your income before they’ll approve you for a home loan.
-And they usually do that by looking at W2s — which most self-employed people don’t have.
+Mortgage companies need to verify your income before they’ll approve you for a home loan.
+They usually do this by looking at W2 tax forms.

 That means you simply prove your income by showing one or two years of regular bank deposits.

-You can get started right here.Find a bank statement loan from a top lender (Dec 8th, 2019)
+You can get started right here.Find a bank statement loan here (Feb 28th, 2020)

 Table of contents (Skip to section…)